NVIDIA-Merlin/HugeCTR/samples/dlrm/README.md

 - MLPerf v1.0: DGX A100 14 nodes

 ### Preprocess the Terabyte Click Logs ##
 The [Terabyte Click Logs](https://labs.criteo.com/2013/12/download-terabyte-click-logs/) provided by CriteoLabs is used in this sample.
 The row count of each embedding table is limited to 40 million.
 The data is processed the same way as dlrm.
 For more information, see [Benchmarking](https://github.com/facebookresearch/dlrm#benchmarking).
-Each sample has 40 32bits integers in which the first integer is label.
-The next 13 integers are dense features and the following 26 integers are category features.
+Each sample has 40 32-bit integers.
+The first integer is a label, the next 13 integers are dense features, and the last 26 integers are category features.

 1. Download the terabyte datasets from the [Terabyte Click Logs](https://labs.criteo.com/2013/12/download-terabyte-click-logs/) into the `"${project_home}/samples/dlrm/"` folder.